MicrosoftDocs/power-platform/power-platform/admin/ip-firewall.md

    You should have the access to the environment that's defined by your security role.

-We recommend that you should test the IP firewall in your test environment first, followed by audit-only mode in Production environment before ennforcing the IP firewall on your Production environment.
+We recommend that you should test the IP firewall in your test environment first, followed by audit-only mode in Production environment before enforcing the IP firewall on your Production environment.

 ## Frequently asked questions (FAQ)